I'll Be Waving as You Drive Away: Themes and analysis

-In contrast to the original version of events in which Mary goes blind right after having had scarlett fever, and never marries nor becomes a teacher, the television version of the story is presented as a monomyth.
+In contrast to the original version of events in which Mary goes blind right after having had scarlet fever, and never marries nor becomes a teacher, the television version of the story is presented as a monomyth.
 "I'll Be Waving as You Drive Away" includes a redemption scheme that departs from the historical version as presented in By the Shores of Silver Lake.
 Michael Landon's original concept for the show did not include Mary suffering blindness at all, instead having her receive glasses, which she did in the season 2 episode "Four Eyes".
 It isn't until two and a half seasons later, when she finally does succumb to blindness, the family is able to send her immediately to a school for the blind.
-Mary's rage and turns to hope as she meets the man she will marry and hopes to become a teacher.
+Mary's rage turns to hope as she meets the man she will marry and hopes to become a teacher.

 Unusual for the time period was showing a regular character with a disability.
 Although Braille was described and shown in the show, the materials were historically inaccurate.